vinceimbat/vinceimbat/content/thoughts/imaoka statement one.md

 In this [[thoughts/free religion|free religion]] path, it is wise to retreat to my well first and establish that center, that base, that stronghold before moving out.

+# On the self

+I am partial toward the logical explanation that the [[thoughts/self|self]] exists, which implies that it has boundaries.
+This means that I am metaphysically distinct from you by virtue of these boundaries: I know things you don't know.

+But I realize now that this applies only with the [[mind]], which is not necessarily what the self is.
+What I'm entertaining now is the possibility of fine-tuning my beliefs about the mind and the self.

+Both the mind and the self do not emerge independent of others (i.e., matter, perhaps even discourse).
+My mind could not have been here without a brain.
+And since [[action]] requires matter, action and agency could not occur by mind alone.
+Agency seems indeed a relationship.

+The self as I see it now could not be solely equated with the mind.
+The self is a relationship (which perhaps means it is abstract?).
+The self is multi-layered and ever-changing.
+It includes the mind but also the body.
+And it could not exist (it perishes) without the outside world.
+It is indeed a river.

+This connects me back to [[thoughts/shinichiro imaoka|Shinichiro Imaoka]]'s conception of the self.
+According to Andrew, his idea of the self was heavily influenced by Buddhist thought and [[thoughts/henri bergson|Henri Bergson]].
+For Imaoka, the self is not discrete and permanent.
+It has been and always will be a part of an eternal, universal, free, creative, and unifying process that involves self, neighbour, and cooperative society (which includes non-humans).

+Selves do exist and we must start with them.
+But we should not remain in the level of the self.
+Since the nature of the self is to rely on everything around it, eventually, we need to go out and take care of others.

 # References